vgaltes/vgaltes.github.io/about/index.md

 comments: false
 ---

 I'm a software developer with more than 10 years of experience developing commercial products.
 But I want to be honest with you, I spent some of these years developing crap: no tests, horrible design, bad performance.
 Fortunately I realized that I could improve in so many ways.
 From that day my professional goal is to work with people far more brilliant than me and to learn as much as I can.
-Following that goal, I've been fortunate to have worked at [Plain Concepts](http://www.plainconcepts.com) and [Valtech](http://www.valtech.com) (my current employer).
+Following that goal, I've been fortunate to have worked at [Plain Concepts](http://www.plainconcepts.com) and [Valtech](http://www.valtech.com) and now I'm working at ThoughtWorks (http://thoughtworks.com).

 The majority of my career I've been developing using C#, but currently I'm very interested in F#.
 I try to not be part of any language war and I'm more than happy to learn new languages and platforms.